microsoft/TypeScript-New-Handbook/Widening-and-Narrowing.md

 ## Instanceof Narrowing

-Instanceof narrowing looks similar to normal narrowing, and behaves similarly, but its rules are somewhat different.
+`instanceof` narrowing looks similar to normal narrowing, and behaves similarly, but its rules are somewhat different.
 It only applies to certain `instanceof` checks and type predicates.